CWEzio/Notes/linux/linux.md

+# Terminal

 ## `grep`

-## Captalization Insensitive
+### Case (whether capital or not) Insensitive
-Use `-i` to make grep insensitive to capitalization
+Use `-i` to make grep case insensitive.
 ### Use `grep` to search for the header file to include
-Suppose that I find `AddContactMaterial` function from the documentation, I can determin which header file to include by using the powerful grep:
+Suppose that I find `AddContactMaterial` function from the documentation, I can determine which header file to include by using the powerful grep:
 ```
 grep -nr --include \*.h -A2 "AddContactMaterial" ~/drake
 ```